Speccy-Rom/Speccy-Rom/README.md

 <img align="right" src="https://github.com/Speccy-Rom/Speccy-Rom/blob/main/illustration.png" width="300"/>

-### I'm a Software Engineer Python / Back-end Developer !!!
+### I'm a Software Engineer Golang && Python / Back-end Developer !!!

 - 🔭 I’m currently working on something cool.
+- 🌱 I have been working with Python for more than 5 years.
-- 🌱 I have been working with python for more than 4 years.
+- 🌱 I have been working with Golang for more than 1 years.
 - 🤔 I have been developing web apps on fastapi/aiohttp/django/flask for more than 3 years.
 - 👯 I'm learning new things everyday.
 - 📫 How to reach me: mail me @ Speccy.Rom@gmail.com